top of page

 The third blind spot is one of trust.

-Your children legally own the property; they can sell it, use it as collateral for a loan, call the shots on who stays in it, etc.
+Your children will legally own the property; they can sell it, use it as collateral for a loan, call the shots on who stays in it, etc.

 This can result in some ugly family disputes, some of which end up in court.